HCIS-Lab/RiskBench/Planning_Aware_Metric/README.md

 ```
 #### Note:
-To reproduce the result.
+To reproduce the resul.
-For testing the scenario, each method
+For testing each method, it
 - require 4-6 hours for interactive scenario
 - require 3-5 hours for obstacle scneario